Understanding Your International Competence

 A good tool for this: Toolkit for Recognizing International Competences.

-- Study job advertisements: what skills are employers looking for?
+- Study job advertisements: what skills and experience are employers asking for?

-- Compare your own education and studies with similar Finnish degrees
+- Compare your own education and studies with similar local degrees

-- Think about which skills you can already show, and what you might still need to develop
+- Think about which skills you can already demonstrate, and which ones you might still want to develop.

 Reflect: